nrehush/minknet-tree-species/README.md

 # Tree species identification using MinkNet

-This repository contains the scripts for training and inference a deep-learning based tree species identification model utilizing terrestrial 3D point clouds (TLS, MLS, ULS) developed in the frame of the [3DForEcoTech data science competition](https://github.com/stefp/Tr3D_species).
+This repository contains the scripts for training and inference of a deep-learning based tree species identification model utilizing terrestrial 3D point clouds (TLS, MLS, ULS) developed in the frame of the [3DForEcoTech data science competition](https://github.com/stefp/Tr3D_species).
 The algorithm was developed using [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine),